This cemetery, established on a portion of the 400 acres originally granted by Thomas,

 the Sibert Cemetery Sign in 1989

 All of the existing tombstones in this cemetery have been photographed and presented here.
 A couple are simple field stones with no engraving to identify the person lying there and appear to be original.
 However, a number of graves whose occupants are unknown are marked with small, more modern saw-cut marble slabs, again with no inscription.
 These are discussed here.

 Presentation in the list below is alphabetically by name under which buried.
-Be aware that some individuals were buried under name spellings not usually associated with that family as well as peculiar spellings of given names, particularly true of infants in the earlier years, possibly because the surname was changed later or possibly because the family was illiterate and could not provide a proper spelling for the stone cutter.
+Be aware that some of the over 110 individuals here were buried under name spellings not usually associated with that family as well as peculiar spellings of given names, particularly true of infants in the earlier years, possibly because the surname was changed later or possibly because the family was illiterate and could not provide a proper spelling for the stone cutter.

 We would appreciate your help to enhance these memorial pages.